Flights to Ukraine halted or redirected

 A 2015 peace deal brokered by France and Germany helped halt large-scale battles, but regular skirmishes have continued, and efforts to reach a political settlement have stalled.

 "My family has always been prepared, we have all the stuff gathered for like a couple of years now.
-Honestly, I'm not afraid because the war wouldn't start like in a week," 21-year-old Yuliia Zaets said at a pro-government rally on Saturday. - AP
+Honestly, I'm not afraid because the war wouldn't start like in a week," 21-year-old Yuliia Zaets said at a pro-government rally at the weekend.